01-edu/public/subjects/smart-road/README.md

 You will have to implement several commands so that the simulation can be well tested.
 The commands to be implemented are the following :

-1. The generating of vehicles must be done using the keyboard events.
+1. The creation of vehicles must be done using the keyboard events.
 It must be able to randomly generate vehicles with different routes.
 The keys to be used are the following :

 - `Arrow Up`, generate vehicles from south to north.
 - `Arrow Down`, generate vehicles from north to south.